 Overall Description:

-RAN2 has discussed the contents of the following LSs from RAN3 and RAN2 would like to inform RAN3 about the respective agreements in RAN2.
+RAN2 has discussed the contents of the following LSs from RAN3 and would like to inform RAN3 about the respective agreements.

 Related to R3-202818

 In [1], RAN3 asked RAN2 for capturing several fields in the NR RLF report and LTE RLF report.
-RAN2 would like to inform RAN3 that the following agreements have been made in RAN2 in this regard and would like to inform that all the requested fields by RAN3 have been added.
+RAN2 would like to inform RAN3 that all the requested fields by RAN3 was agreed to be added.
+Below is the RAN2 agreements:

 Add the possibility to include EUTRA CGI as the previousPCellID in NR RLF report